234567812/Katarzyna-Krakowska/README.md

 8. Cards.java

-Program shuffles an array that models a deck of card, using  java.util.Random and print out the contents ofshuffled deck to the screen.
+Program shuffles an array that models a deck of card, using  java.util.Random and print out the contents of shuffled deck to the screen.